- Governance: Republic

 - 1950: First free election won by an opposition party (the Democratic Party).
 Member of the Council of Europe.
 Member of NATO in 1952.

-- 2002: The Islamic-based Justice and Development Party (AK Party) wins elections; its leader Recep Tayyip Erdogan gradually becomes Turkey’s strong man.
-Legislation on men as the head of the family abolished
+- 2002: The Islamic-based Justice and Development Party (AK Party) wins the general elections

 - 2004: The EU decides to start negotiations on membership